adborden/twelve-factor-nodejs/README.md

 Node.js on cloud.gov.

-The goal is to walk a user through the twelve-factor methodology with specific examples of how you would implement them in Node.js on cloud.gov
+The goal is to walk a user through the twelve-factor methodology with specific examples of how you would implement them in Node.js on cloud.gov.
+The companion application that demonstrates the principles is not implemented yet, but the idea is that you could link to specific line numbers to see a working app, with working code implementing best practices.

 The twelve-factor methodology is not specific to Node.js and much of these tips are already general enough for any cloud.gov application.